codeface-io/SwiftObserver/README.md

 }
 ~~~

-Remember that the closure after a `select` filter takes no arguments because it only runs for the specified update, in the below example: `.blue`
+Remember that a `select` closure takes no arguments because it only runs for the specified update, in the below example: `.blue`

 ```swift
 dog.observe(Sky.shared.color).select(.blue) {  // no argument in